JiuJitsuFinger/rsschool-cv/cv.md

 ## About Me

 _I am 32 y.o.
 I am from Belarus.
-I have a son, now he is 9 y.o.
 After the political events, I lost my job because I protested.
 I started learning JS quite recently, but I have high hopes for it, because I want to change my life._

 _Now I spend my free time studying JS.
 I work as a DJ on the weekends.
 But now, even in cafes, I take my laptop with me._